delendum-xyz/delendum.xyz/_posts/2022-11-27-decentralization-of-zk-rollups.md

 Another point to mention is that any individual can become a sequencer by posting the L1 transaction.
 This does have benefits in terms of censorship resistance (if another sequencer refuses to process someone’s transaction, they can just submit their own transaction), but it does come with some drawbacks.
 One is that due to this uncoordinated nature, it may not be obvious as to which sequencer one should submit their transaction to, in order for it to be confirmed quicker, taking into consideration that larger batches are more likely to be confirmed by aggregators quicker, and that some aggregators may wait to pool more L2 transactions before posting to L1 in order to reduce the per-unit gas cost.

 In the original post formalizing Proof of Efficiency[^8], the action of sequencers posting the L2 transaction data on L1s could open up the possibility for an inter-sequencer MEV attack.
 An observer of the L1 mempool can track L2 transactions as they come in, and if they identify a transaction that is of potential MEV value they can submit another L1 transaction with the same L2 transactions in the call data but now with the desired order / inclusion of transactions and a higher gas tip.
 This means that the attacker's transaction would be accepted before the honest sequencers’, resulting in the sequencer losing out on the reward of L2 gas, and having to pay for L1 gas without any reimbursement.
-Researcher’s have been actively working on solving this risk and have since devised some potential solutions[^9].
+Researchers have been actively working on solving this risk and have since devised some potential solutions[^9].

 The post also mentions that once the sequencer has posted the transaction information on L1, it now becomes the new virtual future state.
 In order for this to be confirmed, a validity proof must be submitted on L1 by an aggregator.
 This soft-confirmation by the virtual state, allows there to be a higher TPS, and lower block interval time.
 Without this soft-confirmation block interval time would be lengthened to the time taken to generate a proof, which is around 10 minutes[^10], and coordination between provers would constrain throughput as there is no ordering of transactions that is decided on.
 This is conducted on a “first come, first accepted” basis, in that the aggregator who submits the proof first will be rewarded by the L2 transaction fees.
 This race format is concerning in that it encourages centralization around the fastest aggregator, which is the one with the most compute resources.